20810202Argumentation and Debate

 Criteria

-analysis includes an evaluation of structure, adequacy of proof, use of fallacious reasoning, strengths and weaknesses in logic
+analyze and evaluate given examples of public argument for: structure, adequacy of proof, use of fallacious reasoning, strengths and weaknesses in logic